Special Event Insurance

 Caterers, food trucks, food vendors, and others who sell or serve food may need special event insurance to work at a certain venue, or for a specific client.

-What does special event insurance not cover?
+What does event insurance not cover?

 Though special event liability insurance covers many risks outside the course of your normal business operations, it won't cover excessively dangerous risks.
 Your policy likely has exclusions for high-risk activities such as: